woodcox/11ty-solid-base/README.md

 {% endsolid %}
 ~~~

-The shortcode will generate the script tag in a module nomodule pattern.
+The shortcode will generate a module script tag.

 ~~~html
 <script type="module">your.es6.js.code</script>